bahrus/custom-enhancements/README.md

 The word "behavior" makes what we are doing quite adjacent to things that tie in closely with humans (and other living beings).
 In fact, I've personally found it somewhat amusing to search for [names](https://github.com/bahrus?tab=repositories&q=be-&type=&language=&sort=) that apply both to DOM elements as well as (human) behavior, where it makes sense, and where it is appropriate.
 But this close connection should give us pause.
 We should acknowledge this connection, especially as it will likely affect our subconscious, including our dreams (or possibly nightmares).

 Yes, we should welcome the ability to explain complex things in terms we can relate to as human beings, so use of the term "behaviors" should certainly not be out of bounds.
 But we should remember that the things we are talking about, even if they have children, siblings and parents, are not in fact human beings, and using a more generic term (enhancements) when it comes to more formal settings (like the actual API) would help with that.
 It also expands our range of analogies we can reach for.
-Recall my analogy earlier, that when a plane (DOM element) lands it "connects" to the ground (DOM fragment), and when we "enhance" the plane with a wing, we are attaching the wing.
+Recall the analogy of attaching a wing to a plane.
 Does it make sense to refer to a wing as a "behavior"?

 Some enhancements could be adding some common paragraph containing copyright text.
 The dictionary defines behaviors as something associated with actions, so does that apply here?